dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/data_events.md

 }
 ```

-## Firefox Onboarding (about:welcome) pings
+## Datalus Onboarding (about:welcome) pings

-These record the telemetry metrics during the Firefox onboarding experience.
+These record the telemetry metrics during the Datalus onboarding experience.

 ### Onboarding impressions
 ```js